tanya-ranjan2/Image-Video-Caption-Generator/README.md

 ## Summary of task performed

-The caption generator model is trained using the Xception model of CNN [computer vision]  to understand the content of the image and the LSTM model to turn the understanding of the image into words in the right order.
+The caption generator model is trained using the **Xception** model of CNN [computer vision]  to understand the content of the image and the **LSTM** model to turn the understanding of the image into words in the right order.
 The caption on new images is generated using the trained model.

-The prediction model API is exposed with swagger document which is ready to use using FastAPI.
-The user-friendly caption generator feel is designed using Streamlit.
-Both the model service and Application UI are containerized using docker.
-Docker image is stored in the GitLab repo.
-The docker-compose file provides the orchestration to run the complete application with just one command.
+The prediction model API is exposed with **swagger document** which is ready to use using **FastAPI**.
+The user-friendly caption generator feel is designed using **Streamlit**.
+Both the model service and Application UI are containerized using docker. **Docker Image** is stored in the GitLab repo.
+The **docker-compose** file provides the orchestration to run the complete application with just one command.

 ## The final application will be seen as :